Ouidah: History

 In local tradition Kpassa is supposed to have founded the town.
 This probably happened towards the end of the sixteenth century.
 The town was originally known as Glēxwé, literally 'Farmhouse', and was part of the Kingdom of Whydah.

 Ouidah saw its role in international trade rise when the Royal African Company (RAC) constructed a fort there in 1650.

 Whydah troops pushed their way into the African interior, capturing millions of people through wars, and selling them to European and Arab slave traders.
 By 1716, the Kingdom of Whydah had become the second largest slave port in the triangular trade, as noted by the crew of the slave ship Whydah Gally when it arrived to purchase 500 slaves from King Haffon to sell in Jamaica.

 The Kingdom was ruled by King Haffon, who received his coronation crown as a gift from Portugal, until, in 1727, the Kingdom of Whydah was captured by the forces of King Agaja of Dahomey.
 On 19 March 1727, The Boston News-Letter gave this report:

 In 1860, Whydah was the port that sent the last recorded shipment of slaves to the United States, even though that country had prohibited the transatlantic slave trade in 1808.
 This illegal shipment was aboard the Clotilda and went to Mobile, Alabama.
+The last shipment of slaves to Spanish Cuba occurred as late as 1873.

 France captured the town in 1894, by which time the town had declined due to the outlawing of the slave trade.
 In the time frame of 1946–1949 French government estimates put the population of Ouidah at about 14,600.
 By then it had a railway.
 It was a centre for production and trade in palm kernels, palm oil, copra, coffee, manioc, beans, tomatoes and onions.
 It was also a centre of the fish trade and the manufacture of vegetable oil.
 It had Catholic, Protestant and Muslim places of worship.

+European involvement in West Africa differed between the Slave Coast and the Gold Coast.
+In contrast to the grand forts of the Gold Coast, William's Fort at Ouidah (ex-Slave Coast) stood as a testimonial to the slave trade.

+Today, Ouidah is economically peripheral, and 'cultural tourism' based on the slave trade is less successful.
+Unlike true ports, Ouidah was inland.
+Slaves and goods were transported along the "slave route" to the beach for embarkation.
+Ships couldn't approach due to sandbars and used canoes for communication (common on both the Slave Coast and the Gold Coast).